Recap Cardano Summit SPO Breakout Room

 The recent collapse of several major crypto and distributed ledger technology (DLT) companies has highlighted the need for well-defined crypto regulations.
 In order to provide insight and clarity on this timely topic, we were fortunate to host a workshop featuring Martin Hess, Switzerland’s leading financial markets lawyer specializing in DLT.
 Martin is well-known for his rational and intellectual approach to discussions about crypto regulations, and he is frequently sought out by small and large financial organizations for his expert opinion on the subject.

 During his presentation, Martin took the time to explain the concept of ada and how regulators view it.
-He argued that, among other L1-blockchains, Cardano is one of the best positioned to avoid being classified as a security from a regulatory standpoint.
+He argued that, among other L1-blockchains, Cardano is one of the best positioned to avoid being classified as a utility token from a regulatory standpoint.
 Martin also shared his thoughts on Cardano’s governance structure, the differences between payment tokens, utility tokens, and asset tokens, and how the protocol’s approach to rewards distribution compares to that of other L1-blockchains.

 Additionally, he discussed the challenges and opportunities presented by the current regulatory landscape for the crypto industry, and offered his perspective on how these regulations may evolve in the future.